-Alafaya included an adjustment for an increase in cash working capital of \$16,745.
-The Utility included an increase in rate case expense of \$22,064 and an increase in TOTI of \$111,893.
-Alafaya computed one eighth of the total of \$133,957 for the items described above or \$16,745 to determine the increase in working capital.
+Alafaya included an adjustment for an increase in cash working capital of \$16,745 in its filing.
+The utility included an increase in rate case expense of \$22,064 and an increase in TOTI of \$111,893.
+Alafaya computed one eighth of the total of \$133,957 for the items described above, or \$16,745, to determine the increase in working capital.
 Alafaya is a Class A utility and should be computing working capital based on the balance sheet approach.
-It is the Commission's practice to include half of the approved amount of rate case expense in the working capital calculation for Class A wastewater utilities.
-As discussed later, staff has recommended total rate case expense of \$30,290.
-Consistent with Commission practice, staff recommends allowing \$15,145 (\$30,290 divided by 2) in the working capital calculation, which is half of staff's recommended amount of rate case expense.
+It is our practice to include half of the approved amount of rate case expense in the working capital calculation for Class A wastewater utilities.2 As discussed below we have approved total rate case expense of \$30,290 in this case.
+Consistent with our practice, we will allow \$15,145 in the working capital calculation, which is half our approved amount of rate case expense.